AMSDavis/cadl/CONTRIBUTING.md

 git clone --recurse-submodules https://github.com/(your_username)/cadl-azure
 ```

-## Initializing the submodule
+## Updating and initializing the submodule

-In some situations, you may end up with the core/ folder being uninitialized
+In some situations, even with the above setting, you may still end up with the core/ folder
-and not having a good clone of microsoft/cadl.
-To initialize the submodule
+being uninitialized and not having a good clone of microsoft/cadl, or with the core/ folder
-when that happens, run the following command:
+initialized, but checked out to the wrong commit for the current branch.
+To fix this, run the
+following command to update and initialize the submodule:

 ```
 git submodule update --init